Bhagavad Gita Chapter 9 Verse 2 Meaning

 Available in 28 languages

-This verse from Chapter 9 of the Bhagavad Gita highlights a practical insight: This is the royal science, the royal secret, the supreme purifier, realizable by direct intuitive knowledge, according to righteousness, very easy to perform and imperishable.
+The Gita addresses divine grace with characteristic directness here.
+This is the royal science, the royal secret, the supreme purifier, realizable by direct intuitive knowledge, according to righteousness, very easy to perform and imperishable.
+Within the broader arc of Chapter 9, this verse builds on Krishna's systematic exposition of supreme devotion.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team